The Valley of Veils: Finding Rivendell in Lauterbrunnen

 The Vertical World

 The defining characteristic of Lauterbrunnen is its sheer verticality.
 You don’t just look at the scenery here; you look up at it.
 The Staubbach Falls, one of the highest free-falling waterfalls in Europe, plunges right at the edge of the village.
-In the summer, the wind catches the stream, turning it into a misty veil that dances against the rock face—a sight so poetic it famously inspired Goethe to write his poems.
+In the summer, the wind catches the stream, turning it into a misty veil that dances against the rock face—a poetic sight that is a must-see on any bespoke Switzerland travel itinerary.

 Photo by Daniel Cox on Unsplash